JulGvoz/twisted-fates/README.md

 - After Mangler makes their choice, if the players they chose have different alignments, wake each of them separately and tell them of their alignment change.
 - If Mangler causes all players of a team to become dead, the game ends.
 - If Mangler chooses 2 players of the same alignment, nothing happens.
+- If night started with more than 4 players alive, but when Mangler acts enough players died so that only 4 or 3 players live, Mangler doesn't wake.

 ## Apostle
-"Each night\*, you become the alignment of the 1st player who nominated today.
+"Each night\* you become the alignment of the 1st player who nominated today.
 When the game ends, you become fated."

 <img src="https://raw.githubusercontent.com/JulGvoz/twisted-fates/master/original-icons/apostle.png" alt="apostle" width="100">